-d.
+Application for 1915(c) HCBS Waiver: Draft DC.023.00.00 - Nov 01, 2020 d.
 Billing Validation Process.
 Describe the process for validating provider billings to produce the claim for federal financial participation, including the mechanism(s) to assure that all claims for payment are made only: (a) when the individual was eligible for Medicaid waiver payment on the date of service; (b) when the service was included in the participant's approved service plan; and, (c) the services were provided:

 Validation of provider billing occurs in several ways.
-With respect to assuring that all claims for payments are made only when the individual is eligible for Medicaid waiver payment on the date of service, all claims for DD waiver services must pass a series of payment edits.
+With respect to assuring that all claims for payments are made only when the individual is eligible for Medicaid waiver payment on the date of service, all claims for IFS waiver services must pass a series of payment edits.
 These edits allow claims to be paid only: 1) to providers who are enrolled in the waiver program and have a waiver provider number, and 2) for individuals who are enrolled in the waiver and have a waiver program enrollment code on the date of service.
 Claims can only be paid by Medicaid if they are for services delivered to a waiver individual by a provider enrolled in the waiver on the date of service.
 In addition, a series of service-specific edits are placed in MMIS to prevent payment for services in excess of approved waiver limits.

-With respect to ensuring that the service being billed is actually included in the individual's approved service plan, the DC Medicaid waiver program has established procedures to ensure this.
+With respect to ensuring that the service being billed is actually included in the individuals approved service plan, the DC Medicaid waiver program has established procedures to ensure this.
 First, an edit is in place in the Medicaid Management Information System (MMIS) used to pay all waiver claims to prevent payment for waiver services that have not been prior authorized by the operating agency.
-All waiver services must be prior authorized by the operating agency only for services that the operating agency authorizes for inclusion in the individual's approved service plan.
-When the operating agency gives authorization for a service to be included in the service plan, the operating agency transmits a list of authorized services for each individual to a contractor at DHCF, who enters a prior authorization number for each individual's service into the MMIS.
+All waiver services must be prior authorized by the operating agency.
+Prior authorization is given by the operating agency only for services that the operating agency authorizes for inclusion in the individuals approved service plan.
+When the operating agency gives authorization for a service to be included in the service plan, the operating agency transmits a list of authorized services for each individual to a contractor at DHCF, who enters a prior authorization number for each individuals service into the MMIS.
 The prior authorization number is also given to the contractor.
-This service and date-specific prior authorization number must accompany each waiver provider's claim for Medicaid reimbursement.
-Reimbursement will not be made unless there is a prior authorization number attached to the claim that matches the beneficiary, service, and date entered by DHCF's contractor into MMIS.
+This service and date-specific prior authorization number must accompany each waiver providers claim for Medicaid reimbursement.
+Reimbursement will not be made unless there is a prior authorization number attached to the claim that matches the beneficiary, service, and date entered by DHCFs contractor into MMIS.